divyansh7877/neuro-window-explorer/apps/nextjs-ui/README.md

 ### 1. Prepare Data
 - Export each array as a separate `.npy` file (see `export_code.py`)
+- Create a dataset folder under `apps/nextjs-ui/public/<dataset_name>/`
+- Place into that folder:
+  - `manifest.json`
+  - `metadata.parquet`
-- Place all `.npy` files in a versioned folder in `apps/nextjs-ui/public/`
+  - all `.npy` files referenced by the manifest

-- Place the corresponding metadata CSV/Parquet in the same folder or in `public/`
+The app will automatically list all dataset folders that contain both `manifest.json` and `metadata.parquet`.

 ### 2. Run Locally
 ```bash